-Whether a First Time Buyer in Manchester who’s looking to put their foot onto the property ladder, thinking of moving to Manchester or looking to Remortgage for Home Improvements.
-Whatever your current situation, some homeowner chooses not to go down this route.
-However, you need to know that overpaying, even by a small amount, can make a difference in the amount on the interest you pay back over your mortgage term.
+Whether a First Time Buyer in Manchester who’s looking to put their foot onto the property ladder, thinking of moving to Manchester or looking to Remortgage for Home Improvements, overpaying, even by a small amount, can make a big difference in the amount on the interest you pay back over your mortgage term.
 The earlier you start overpaying, the better the effects of your extra payments.

 Some homeowners choose not to down this route, and some cannot afford these additional payments.
 Sometimes it can come down to life gets in the way.
 In any case, overpaying is the ideal thing to do when you take out a mortgage, but in reality, there’s always something new and flashy we’d instead invest our money on rather make an extra payment on the mortgage.